California-Kirkbride

 California-Kirkbride is a neighborhood on Pittsburgh, Pennsylvania's North Side.

 The neighborhood consists of a wedge of land between the railroad tracks at the northern edge of Manchester and a steep hill at the southern edges of Brightwood and Perry Hilltop.
 Put differently, the neighborhood is bounded by California and Allegheny Avenues on the West; by Pennsylvania Avenue on the South; by Brighton Road on the East; and by Island Avenue on the North.
 A former rail yard, now home to a United States Postal Service sorting facility, occupies most of the southern border, and Oliver High School, a high school in the Pittsburgh Public Schools system, is located just north of the neighborhood's northern border at Island Avenue.

 Most of the neighborhood is located on the flat river plain that comprises the majority of old Allegheny City.
 The neighborhood developed along with Manchester and, according to a 1974 profile by Pittsburgh's Department of Planning, would likely be considered part of Manchester but for the railroad tracks that form a border between Manchester and California-Kirkbride.
 That profile states that: "Historically, this area had been part of Manchester but due to the barrier imposed by the railroad, it did not receive the industrial uses typical of Manchester except on its borders.
-However, it was effected by the racial shift in population which increased from about 3% Black in 1960 to about 35% in the 1970 census."
+However, it was affected by the racial shift in population which increased from about 3% Black in 1960 to about 35% in the 1970 census."